BIOL275-MSUM/BIOL275-MSUM.github.io/eda-repository.md

 Where faunas are at or near equilibrium, it should be possible to devise indirect estimates of the actual immigration and extinction rates, as well as of the times required to reach equilibrium.
 It should also be possible to estimate the mean dispersal distance of propagules overseas from the zoogeographic data.
 Mathematical models have been constructed to these ends and certain applications suggested.

 The main purpose of the paper is to express the criteria and implications of the equilibrium condition, without extending them for the present beyond the Indo-Australian bird faunas.

+### Data setup

+Instructions for getting the data needed to run the scripts, and how to organize it in the repository:

+1. Go to https://example.com and click the "Download Data" button to download the CSV file containing the data.

+2. Copy the downloaded data into a `data` folder in the repository
 ```

 \*Note: this is not a real abstract, it is meant only as an example for how to format your abstract.